Trusted WordPress tutorials, when you need them most.

 What is SVG?

-SVG or Scalable Vector Graphics is a file format that defines vector graphics using the XML markup language.
-The main benefit of SVG is that it allows you to enlarge images without losing quality or having any pixelation.
+SVG, or Scalable Vector Graphics, is a file format that defines vector graphics using the XML markup language.
+Its main benefit is that it allows you to enlarge images without losing quality or having any pixelation.

 How does SVG work?

 Scalable Vector Graphics (SVG) is a technology that displays two-dimensional drawings using XML.
-They are different than the commonly used image formats like PNG, GIF, or JPG.
+It is different from commonly used image formats like PNG, GIF, or JPG.

-If you take a PNG or JPG image file and zoom in, then you will notice that the image will start to blur and become pixelated.
+If you take a PNG or JPG image file and zoom in, you will notice that the image will blur and become pixelated.

 Vector graphics don’t use pixels.

-Instead, they use a two-dimensional map that defines the graphic you are viewing as coordinates.
-As you zoom in, the image doesn’t pixelate because it simply can’t.
+Instead, they use a 2-dimensional map that defines the graphic you are viewing as coordinates.
+The image doesn’t pixelate as you zoom in because it simply can’t.

 This enables you to enlarge vector graphics without losing quality.
-Most importantly, SVG images can be way smaller in filesize than a PNG or JPG file.
+Most importantly, SVG images can be much smaller in file size than PNG or JPG files, making them a great choice for image formatting.

 Vector graphics are commonly used for icons, icon fonts, website logos, and branding images.
 You may want to add SVG files to WordPress for your company logo, icons, or other graphics.